alastairreid/mra_tools/README.md

 The system register specification also contains a lot of information about how to refer to a system register, permission checking, constant value fields, etc. but none of that is being extracted at the moment.

+## Experimental parser, etc.

+There is an experimental parser for the language written in ocaml.
+This requires some tools to be installed.
+The following instructions are for a Mac.

+    brew install ocaml opam
+    opam install menhir core

+Test it using the following

+    make test

+At the moment, all it does is parse the ASL code extracted from the XML files.
+It does not have a parser or typechecker.